 The trouble with enterprise groups

 To provide some context for this review a brief explanation of the project is given first.
 The enterprise groups were part of a larger three-year project that aimed to improve food security and strengthen the livelihoods of vulnerable communities in two counties in South Sudan.
 The aim was to form 16 groups with at least 25 members to benefit 400 households.
-The groups were intended to diversify and expand their income-generating activities, directly improving the food security of their households and showing other households the opportunities available to them, reduce insecurity due to cattle raiding by involving young people, reduce household poverty by involving women and increasing their spending capacity, make the best use of natural resources in new economic activities
+The groups were intended to diversify and expand their income-generating activities, directly improving the food security of their households and showing other households the opportunities available to them, reduce insecurity due to cattle raiding by involving young people, reduce household poverty by involving women and increasing their spending capacity, make the best use of natural resources in new economic activities2 and identify enterprises that have potential to grow and provide employment in rural areas.

 The target population consists of pastoralist communities leading a subsistence lifestyle, mainly by herding livestock and engaging in seasonal agriculture on semi-arid plains.
 Since access to food is seasonal and productivity and output are low, the majority of households incur food deficits and usually require partial food assistance.
 They struggle to survive in an area full of environmental challenges and where there is a lack of basic services – such as infrastructure, education and healthcare facilities.
 Most of these pastoralists are illiterate and have not been exposed to other lifestyles and livelihoods, other than seeing a few small basic businesses in the towns (which are mostly owned by people from neighbouring countries).